Dominant white: White spotting

 White spotting from a W allele is difficult to identify visually, as it can range from small white markings in the case of a heterozygous W20 horse all the way to an obvious pinto pattern.
 In addition, even completely white horses can have genes which by themselves would only give white spotting, such as W20 combined with W22 or W5 combined with W10.
 As such, the only reliable way to find out whether a horse has one of the known white spotting patterns from an allele on KIT is to have it genetically tested.

 Prevalence

 Dominant white is one of several potential genetic causes for horses with near-white or completely white coats; it may occur through spontaneous mutation, and thus may be found unexpectedly in any breed, even those that discourage excessive white markings.
 To date, forms of dominant white have been identified in Thoroughbreds, Standardbreds, American Quarter Horses, Frederiksborg horses, Icelandic horses, Shetland ponies, Franches-Montagnes horses, South German Draft horses, and the Arabian horse.
-The American White Horse, which is descended primarily from one white stallion crossed on non-white mares, is known for its white coat, as is the Camarillo White Horse.
+The Camarillo White Horse is noted for its completely white coat.